riolubruh/riolubruh.github.io/README.md

 # stuff
 my main website

-A version of my personal website that I've been making over the last couple years cause I was bored at school.
+My personal website that I've been making over the last couple years cause I was bored at school.

-Now being partially hosted here on GitHub (only static files)
+Now being hosted here on GitHub.

+Contains several games, links to proxies, and more.

+There's a few hidden easter eggs and shit to look for btw.

 URL: